Birkenhead School: History

 What was the headmaster's house on Shrewsbury Road was acquired in 1988 so that by then the school owned all the properties in the block apart from the Holy Name Church on Beresford Road.
 In 1992, the Sports Hall was completed.
 In conjunction with Oxton Sports Club, an all-weather pitch was completed on the McAllester Field site, and also in 1992 the Preparatory Department's purpose built Little School was opened in Kingsmead Road South.
 In 2001 a climbing wall was added to the Sports Hall.
 The school opened a Nursery in 2006, catering for children from 3 months upwards.
 Building work to support the co-educational future of the school, including additional classrooms on Shrewsbury Road and an extension to the Sports Pavilion at McAllester Field to provide female changing facilities, was completed in 2009.
 In 2011 the redeveloped Sixth Form Centre on Bidston Road opened.

 In 2000 the sixth form became co-educational.
 This was followed by the Pre-Prep Department (kindergarten) in 2006.
-Partly in response to the decision of Birkenhead High School to become a non-selective city academy, Birkenhead School became wholly co-educational in 2008 and girls currently make up around 28% of the school (38% of Prep).
+Partly in response to the decision of Birkenhead High School to become a non-selective city academy, Birkenhead School became wholly co-educational in 2008 and girls currently make up around 45% of the school (38% of Prep).
 In 2010 the first female chaplain was appointed and in 2015 the first female head of school, Eleanor Hilton, was appointed.

 The school had a Combined Cadet Force (CCF) contingent from October 1914.
 To the initial Army section, Royal Air Force and Royal Navy sections were added in 1949 and 1950, respectively.
 Membership was compulsory until 2006 for pupils of the fourth form onwards, but it then became an entirely voluntary after-school activity until 2015 when declining numbers caused its disbandment.
 The CCF was then replaced by a variety of adventurous activities for the pupils.

 In 1935 Birkenhead School became a Direct Grant school.
 Under this scheme it received a subsidy from the local education authority allowing fees to be based on the ability to pay, with some places being free.
 The Direct Grant scheme began to be phased out in 1976 and so the school became private.
 An Assisted Places Scheme was introduced in 1980 but this was abolished in 1997.
 Bursaries and assisted places are overseen by the Birkenhead School Foundation Trust.

 Plans were published in 2020 to sell Noctorum Field to provide enhanced sports facilities on the campus, to assist two local rugby clubs and to fund additional bursaries.
-The plans were rejected by the Planning committee of Wirral Borough Council but will be referred to the Planning Inspectorate for a final decision.
+The plans were rejected by the Planning committee of Wirral Borough Council and were referred to the Planning Inspectorate for a final decision.
+In August 2024 these plans were once again "thrown out" by the Planning Inspectorate, who again sided with the local council as they made their judgement.